 What browsers and software is AdBlock compatible with?

-AdBlock offers broad compatibility with several browsers as well as iOS and Android devices.
+AdBlock offers broad compatibility with major browsers as well as iOS and Android devices.
 The free version of the ad blocker works on Chrome, Firefox, Edge, Safari, iOS, and Android, while the Premium version only works on desktop versions of Chrome, Firefox, and Edge.

 AdBlock Free compatibility: